NeelkamalBhuyan/Tetris-8051/README.md

 - If a single line block (that can be rotated) becomes 2-line block, and additional cursor is activated to keep track of its position on 2nd line (similar to other 2-line blocks)

 #### Demonstration
-[![](http://img.youtube.com/vi/lHs0zsjWFJk/0.jpg)](http://www.youtube.com/watch?v=lHs0zsjWFJk "")
+Click on the image to go to YouTube video [![](http://img.youtube.com/vi/lHs0zsjWFJk/0.jpg)](http://www.youtube.com/watch?v=lHs0zsjWFJk "")

 #### Additional Credits